-Frédéric Ruel, CPA, CA, Chief Financial Officer and Vice President, Finance
+Frédéric Ruel, CPA, Chief Financial Officer and Vice President, Finance

 Mr. Frédéric Ruel was appointed as Chief Financial Officer and Vice President, Finance of Osisko in February 2020.
 Mr. Frédéric Ruel has previously served as Vice President, Corporate Controller of Osisko from 2016 to February 2020.
-Frédéric Ruel has over 15 years of experience in financial reporting and has been involved in the mining industry for over 12 years.
+Frédéric Ruel has over 20 years of experience in financial reporting and has been involved in the mining industry for over 15 years.
 Prior to joining Osisko, he held the position of Director, Corporate Reporting for Canadian Malartic GP, Osisko Mining Corporation and Consolidated Thompson Iron Mines.
 Mr. Ruel was Vice President, Corporate Controller of Falco from November 2016 to July 2017 and Chief Financial Officer of NioGold Mining Corp. from March 2015 to March 2016.

-Mr. Ruel began his career as an auditor in a premier Canadian accounting firm where he worked for seven (7) years.
-Mr. Ruel is a member of the Ordre des comptables professionnels agréés du Québec and holds a Master in Accounting from Sherbrooke University.
+Mr. Ruel is a member of the Ordre des comptables professionnels agréés du Québec, the Chartered Professional Accountants of Canada and holds a Master in accounting from Sherbrooke University.

-Heather Taylor, BA, Vice President, Investor Relations
+Heather Taylor, BA, Vice President, Sustainability and Communications

-Ms. Heather Taylor joined as Vice President, Investor Relations of Osisko in January 2021.
+Ms. Heather Taylor joined as Vice President, Investor Relations of Osisko in January 2021 and was appointed as Vice President, Sustainability and Communications in June 2023 to lead Osisko's ESG Strategy.
 She has more than 15 years of capital markets experience specializing in the global metals and mining industry.
-Ms Taylor most recently served as Head of Business Development at Nexa Resources SA overseeing and executing the company's M&A strategy and prior to that managed investor relations at Nevsun Resources Ltd, which was acquired by Zijin Mining for \$1.9 billion after a lengthy hostile defence process.
+Ms. Taylor most recently served as Head of Business Development at Nexa Resources SA overseeing and executing the company's M&A strategy and prior to that managed investor relations at Nevsun Resources Ltd, which was acquired by Zijin Mining for C\$1.9 billion after a lengthy hostile defence process.
 In addition to her roles at Nexa and Nevsun, she brings with her a broad range of experience from positions in institutional equity research, trading, sales and corporate development.

 Ms. Taylor holds a Bachelor of Arts - Psychology from the University of Western Ontario.
+She also successfully completed the Sustainability and ESG Designation and Certification Program from Competent Boards.